1 Use of the Department for International Trade events’ website.

 4.11 Force Majeure

-4.11.1 If the Event is abandoned, cancelled or suspended in whole or in part by reason of war, fire, national emergency, labour dispute, strike, lock-out, civil disturbance, inevitable accident, the non-availability of the venue or any other cause not within the control of the Department of International Trade, the Department of International Trade may at their entire discretion, reimburse you or part thereof, but shall be under no obligation to do so.
-Should the Department of International Trade reimburse, the reimbursement shall be based on reasonable costs at the Department of International Trade’s sole discretion based upon an estimated market rate for accommodation and travel expenses.
-The Department of International Trade shall be under no liability to you in respect of any actions, claims, losses (including consequential losses), costs or expenses whatsoever which may be brought against or suffered or incurred by you, as the result of the happening of such an Event.
+4.11.1 If the Event is abandoned, cancelled or suspended in whole or in part by reason of war, fire, national emergency, labour dispute, strike, lock-out, civil disturbance, inevitable accident, the non-availability of the venue or any other cause not within the control of the Department for International Trade, the Department for International Trade may at their entire discretion, reimburse you or part thereof, but shall be under no obligation to do so.
+Should the Department for International Trade reimburse, the reimbursement shall be based on reasonable costs at the Department for International Trade’s sole discretion based upon an estimated market rate for accommodation and travel expenses.
+The Department for International Trade shall be under no liability to you in respect of any actions, claims, losses (including consequential losses), costs or expenses whatsoever which may be brought against or suffered or incurred by you, as the result of the happening of such an Event.

 4.12 Health & Safety